Dear Amma, Now That You're Gone I Can Finally Say This To You: I Hate You

 Yet, on your cold, heartless face, you didn't shed a single tear of humiliation.
 You simply wouldn't take a hint.
 They didn't want you — nobody wanted you.
-And you barged in again and again until the assembly floor was yours.Share
+And you barged in again and again until the assembly floor was yours.Share this quote

 How many times have you worn that green saree that you were buried in, with a sea of men clad in white veshtis sitting behind you, like they knew what their place was, finally?
 You did it, didn't you?
 You shredded every principle of human decency to bits to get what you wanted?
 Absolute, corrosive power — that's your thing.
 How could you?
 You are a woman, after all!
 Seriously, jeez!

 You know the actual, real, truth, Amma?
 India doesn't deserve you.
-Probably never did.Share
+Probably never did.Share this quote

 The bunch of patriarchal pigs in this country don't deserve you, let alone sully your grace with "Amma" rolling off their tongues.
 You gave up on a life that could be filled with laughter and love so you could be pushed around and betrayed by ungrateful men all the time.
 How did you even call him your mentor, the man who was possessive of you to the degree of abuse.

 MGR spied on you, and they buried you next to him.
-He doesn't deserve you.Share
+He doesn't deserve you.Share this quote

 Oh, and Karunanidhi and his shitbag goons were the cherry on top, weren't they?
 Disrobing you in the house of governance, like the irreverent and disgusting swines they are.
 You taught them a lesson and you kept at it until the day you died.
 Even they didn't deserve you.
 They don't deserve anything of you, not even your vengeance.